ipfs/devgrants/open-grants/open-proposal-defluencer.md

 ## Deliverables

-The website users can;
+- A social media website where users can;
     - Create identities with avatar and name.
     - Follow each others to get content updates.
     - Scroll a feed of all the content/comments they and the people they follow created.
     - Watch live streams and chat with the audience.
     - Post videos, micro-blog, photos, articles and comments.
+- A report on the scalability of live streaming with IPFS.
+- An Ethereum Name Service library for Rust.

 ## Development Roadmap